522440964/audiosandbox/README.md

 <h2>Breaking down the process:</h2>

-<h3>- (Preprocessing)</h3> Text embedding to audio challenges (Goal: transformers are fed full sentences, attempt to do the same
+<h3>- (Preprocessing)</h3> Text embedding to audio challenges (Goal: transformers are fed full sentences, attempt to do the same.
+(Might forgo this step altogether.)
     with audio)

     * Detect and label sentence starts and endings of conversational audio.